About the prize

 The Prize is open to any postgraduate studying for a materials science and engineering related qualification at either a UK or international institution.

-Submission is via www.edmgr.com/mst by no later than Friday 6th December 2019.
+Submission is via www.edmgr.com/mst by no later than Friday 3rd December 2021.
 The manuscript should be authored by the candidate alone and accompanied by a declaration that the review is the candidate’s own work and that any assistance received has been fully acknowledged.
+When submitting your paper, please select ‘Yes’ when asked if the manuscript is a candidate for a special issue.
+You will then be able to choose the ‘Materials Science Literature Review Prize 2022’ option.
+This will highlight your paper as a candidate for the prize.

 The submitted manuscript should provide a concise, critical review of the literature on the chosen topic: